GREEK THEATRE PROGRAM

 Greek Theatre Faculty come from top institutions and are foremost scholars in their fields or leading figures from the British theatre.

-The 2022 Faculty included:
+The Faculty have included:

 Marcus Bell is a 3rd year D.Phil student whose project, titled Choreographing Tragedy at the Turn of the Twenty-First Century, considers how tragedy is used, responded to, and reworked by international dance-artists and choreographers like Akram Khan, Pina Bausch, and Dimitris Papaioannou.
 Marcus is a queer dancer and choreographer themselves and so they are also interested in practice-based, and practice-as-research.
 Through the development of their thesis, they are aligning queer theory and theatre and performance studies with classical reception studies and critical new materialisms.
 This work is situated within a broader movement to decolonise the study of ancient Greece and Rome through theory and practice, which Marcus does with a collaborative network: Critical Ancient World Studies.
 They are also one of the co-conveners of a research network whose objective is to generate radical imaginaries, methodologies, and feelings with/against the Classical, broadly defined.Marcus teaches at University of Oxford and at Goldsmiths University in London, dances with Oxford-London based dance company Thomas Page Dances and they are an artistic associate with By Jove Theatre company.
 Their other interests include Roman pantomime dance, Epic, poetry, philosophy, and Film studies.